-Anyone for Rhubarb?” made its debut somewhere around July 2011.
-I can’t recall when precisely.
 Presently, I publish a new comic entry every week.
-The plan is to do this, until my right arm withers, dies and eventually falls off.
-It may seem unlikely, but it happens.
+The plan is to do this, until my arms withers, dies and eventually falls off.

 - Why is the comic called Anyone for Rhubarb?
 The story behind the title dates back to ancient Greece.
 Way back when rhubarb was still considered a holy vegetable.
 It’s a long and complicated tale, loaded with political intrigue.
-Suffice it to say, the whole thing culminated in the former King ending up nude in the town square fountain, alongside local grocer and renowned stamp-collector, Agatone Bouboulis.
+I don’t wanna talk about it.

 - How often do you publish a new comic?
 Once a week.
 Every Tuesday.
 Thanks for asking.
 You’re welcome to pop in several times a week to check though.
 Sometimes I lie about stuff like this.